DigitalState/Demo/resource/fixtures/identities/README.md

 ### System Entity

-An system entity represents an identity of type System.
+A system entity represents an identity of type System.
 It is typically used by the system to interact with other microservices.

 The properties are: